Visiting Boston, Massachusetts

 Steeped in history and housing a plethora of diverse neighbourhoods with a legacy of arts, culture, and education, Boston has something for everyone.
 Boston is one of the oldest cities in the United States and the capital and most populous city of the Commonwealth of Massachusetts.

 Boston is quirky, historic and home to over 50 colleges and universities in the Greater Boston area, including Harvard and MIT.
 It has the art, food, and nightlife of a big city, with the friendliness and heart of a small town.
 It is also home to four world-class professional sports teams—the Red Sox (MLB), Bruins (NHL), Celtics (NBA) and Patriots (NFL).

 Dive into the array of services our Boston team can provide.
 From airport transfers to full-scale event production, there is no request too large or detail too small.
 We are here to support you!

 Our DMC services in Boston

-Our Destination Management offerings expertly showcase this city to give an insider’s perspective to what's innovative, what’s hot, unique learning outcomes or an exploration of American colonial history.
+Our Destination Management offerings expertly showcase this city to give an insider’s perspective to what’s innovative, showcasing unique learning outcomes as well as exploration of American colonial history.

-Depending on the nature of your program, we can tailor something as informative as a private guided walk through the freedom trail, a day at a ballgame watching the Boston Red Sox compete, an educational development program at Harvard University or a relaxing day at a private island on Boston’s Harbour.
+Depending on the nature of your program, we can tailor something as informative as a private guided walk through the Freedom Trail, a day at a ballpark watching the Boston Red Sox, an educational development program at Harvard University or a relaxing day at a private island on Boston’s Harbor.